 This is not a knife, this is the knife!

-The maker who “started me” as in a Masonic sect to the art of knife making told me you have to do 5 drop points all the same.
+The maker who “started” me as in a Masonic sect to the art of knife making told me you have to do 5 drop points all the same.

-In fact it is an exceptional method to know the constructive difficulties of each knife but not only leads you to acquire real control and also the first hard clash with the reality of making identical copies of the same knife.
+In fact it is an exceptional method to know the construction difficulties of each knife but not only leads you to acquire real control and also the first hard clash with the reality of making identical copies of the same knife.

-I want to propose Knife Studies like this where I will try to provide you with the drawing of a famous knife that you can use to make your replica starting from the drawing.
+It is no coincidence that even here on the coltellimania.com I want to propose Knife Studies like this where I will try to provide you with the drawing of a famous knife that you can use to make your replica starting from the drawing.

-The drop point name
+The name drop point

 The drop-point blade is a form of blade that develops over the entire soul of the blade, from the handle of the knife to the tip.

-The drop-point blade is a very common design for hunting knives and also from Bushcraft.
+The drop-point blade is a very common design for hunting knives and also from bushcraft.

 The curve at the apex of the drop-point blade is always convex, distinct from that of the clip-point blade.